sanskrit/raw_etexts_english/blogs/manasataramgini/2007-03-29_the-figure-in-the-shadows.md

 +++
-title = "The figure in thexa0shadows"
+title = "The figure in the shadows"

 +++
 After the futile battle of khANDava, which to us was like the decline